 Since heat rises, the high places are the warmest in your home.
 Provide your Maine Coon with a cat tree or prepare a cozy spot for them in the high places of the house where they are allowed.

 Increase cuddle time during the colder months.
 Not only it will keep your Maine Coon warmer but it will also provide both with quiet quality time together.

 My name in Ann, I am a Thai citizen hoping to tell the world about the Maine Coon.
 It’s my favorite breed of cat and I have learnt a lot of things about them.
 Please look around my site and let me know what you think.
 This is Alita, my Maine Coon and you can find out more on the About Me page.

 This error message is only visible to WordPress admins

-Error: The account for mainecoon_expert needs to be reconnected.
-Due to recent Instagram platform changes this Instagram account needs to be reconnected in order to continue updating.
+Warning: The account for mainecoon_expert needs to be reconnected.
+Due to Instagram platform changes on March 31, 2020, this Instagram account needs to be reconnected to allow the feed to continue updating.
 Reconnect on plugin Settings page